There are many kinds of records, files, and data that an accountant needs to be able to prepare an accurate report of a company’s financial standing.

-A trial balance is a form of ledger accounts that lists their respective closing debit or credit balances on a certain date.
+A trial balance is a form of ledger account that lists their respective closing debit or credit balances on a certain date.
 Usually, other financial statements are prepared after the trial balance is ready.

 You should know that bookkeeping and recording every single financial transaction your company has is an essential step to making sure that your business is on the right track.